Enhanced and Generalized One-Step Neville Algorithm: Fractional Powers and Access to the Convergence Rate: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge helpful conversations with Ernst Joachim Weniger and Jean Zinn--Justin.
-This research was supported by the National Science Foundation (grant NSF PHY--2110294).
+This article is inspired by numerous insightful discussions with Ernst Joachim Weniger on related problems, dating back to the years 1999--2012.
+The authors also acknowledge helpful conversations with Jean Zinn--Justin.
+UDJ was supported by the National Science Foundation (grant NSF PHY--2110294).
 LTG gratefully acknowledges support from the Swedish Research Council (Vetenskapsradet) Grant No. 638-2013-9243.